lukecarroll15/CSCI3100-Project/docs/process/EVIDENCE_INDEX.md

 # Evidence Index

 Use this file as a central index for audit evidence.
+Dates can be cross-checked with git history if needed.
 When artifacts were not captured, the status is marked accordingly.

 | Date       | Evidence type   | Description                                 | File/link                                  | Related requirement          | Status/Notes                        |
 | ---------- | --------------- | ------------------------------------------- | ------------------------------------------ | ---------------------------- | ----------------------------------- |